maxosprojects/darkreader/README.md

 A version for Edge can be downloaded from [Releases](https://github.com/maxosprojects/darkreader/releases) page.

-To build a new version for Edge, a quick a dirty approach would be to:
+To build a new version for Edge, a quick and dirty approach would be to:
 - check out branch `edge` or apply the changes that are in the single commit in that branch
 - `npm install`
 - `npm audit fix` (to fix any vulnerabilities)